vega/vega/docs/docs/porting-guide.md

 permalink: /docs/porting-guide/index.html
 ---

-This document describes the various changes needed to port Vega 2.x visualizations to the 3.0 specification.
-It also introduces a subset of the new features introduced in Vega 3.
+This document describes the various changes needed to port Vega 2.x specifications to more recent versions.
+It also introduces a subset of the new features that were introduced in Vega 3.
 While the listing below is intended to cover the most salient differences between these major versions, readers are also encouraged to dive in and study the [example gallery](../../examples).

 ## <a name="outline"></a>Porting Guide Outline